OpenNebula/docs/source/management_and_operations/edge_cluster_management/cluster_operations.rst

     2018-11-27 12:45:21 INFO  : Undeploying hosts
     2018-11-27 12:45:23 INFO  : Deleting provision objects

 Only provisions with no running VMs or images in the datastores can be easily deleted.
-You can force ``oneprovision`` to terminate VMs running on provisioned hosts and delete all images in the datastores with the ``--cleanup`` parameter.
+You can force ``oneprovision`` to terminate VMs running on provisioned Hosts and delete all images in the datastores by using the ``--cleanup`` parameter.

 Parameters: